-SWEET CORNBREAD that turns out perfectly dense and sweet every time.
-If you love northern style cornbread, this will quickly become your go to recipe!
+Our Sweet Cornbread Recipe turns out perfectly moist and tender every time.
+If you love northern style cornbread, with that perfect balance of sweetness, this will quickly become your go to recipe!

 Alright, everyone, I’m about to get controversial.